 It Gets Worse, Or Does It:

-Then just a few weeks ago, GM announced the eCOPO, an electric powered racecar that was imagined to compete with the hot factory super stock drag race vehicles.
+Then just a few weeks later, GM announced the eCOPO, an electric powered racecar that was imagined to compete with the hot factory super stock drag race vehicles.
 Ho-hum I thought.
-While walking around the Pomona pits during the World Finals last month, we bumped into our friend Jeff Lane of the winning drag race duo, Hancock and Lane.
+While walking around the Pomona pits during the World Finals in 2017, we bumped into our friend Jeff Lane of the winning drag race duo, Hancock and Lane.
 Turns out, he was the builder of the eCOPO!
 Jeff Lane, Super Stock champion was playing around with these noiseless race cars.
 Could it be?

 Jeff then told us the story of the eCOPO and how he got involved.
 There was excitement in his voice, a gleam in his eye displaying passion for this new technology.
 He described how the concept grew from a high school auto shop teacher’s (did not know they still existed) desire to build an electric car.
 Jeff described the young people involved with the project and how excited they were.
 Computer geeks with a passion for cars who – in hot rodder fashion – built electrified Corvettes using parts from wrecked Teslas.
 Jeff was also impressed how young people at the various shows flocked to the cars and showed enthusiasm for the car.
 This was surprising.
 If you have ever walked around the pits at an NHRA event, you know how prevalent grey hair and beards are.
 I started to think, maybe there is something to this.